moeez-tariq/ConfessIt/README.md

   * Passport.js is a popular authentication library for Node.js.
   * It provides a secure and flexible way to implement user authentication.

-14 points total out of 10 required points
+13 points total out of 10 required points

 ## [Link to Initial Main Project File](app.mjs)

 ## Annotations / References Used

-* Mocha - [https://mochajs.org/]- Reference for Mocha, the JavaScript test framework used for unit testing.
+* Bootstrap - [https://getbootstrap.com/] - Reference for Bootstrap, a front-end framework for UI styling.
 * dotenv - [https://www.npmjs.com/package/dotenv] - Reference for dotenv, the module used for configuration management.
 * Selenium - [https://www.selenium.dev/] - Reference for Selenium, the automated functional testing tool.
 * Passport.js - [https://www.passportjs.org/docs/] - Reference for Passport.js, the library used for user authentication in Node.js applications.